nopnop2002/esp-idf-sc16is750/echo/README.md

                                 |                                   |
                                ---                                 ---
 ```
-## Sketch of the other side
+## Sketch of RS485 communication using atmega328
-I used UNO.
 GPIO3 is used to control RTS.
 ```
 #include <SoftwareSerial.h>